piskello/google_search_scraper/README.md

 # Google batch scraper

 A simple script to scrape Google using `requests` and `bs4`.
-Current version scrapes research-results count from a CSV file which lists some Google Search queries.
+Current version scrapes research-results count from a given time interval.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites